• Skip to primary navigation

 • Join or renew your membership

 Physicians for a National Health Program (PNHP) is partnering with the Robert Wood Johnson Foundation (RWJF) to study the impact of financialization on U.S. health care.
-Starting in the fall of 2024, and continuing through the summer of 2025, we will engage current health care professionals to better understand moral injury and distress, how these issues impact racial inequities in health care, and how best to remedy this worsening problem.
+We are engaging with current health care professionals to better understand moral injury and distress, how these issues impact racial inequities in health care, and how best to remedy this worsening problem.

 What is “moral injury?”